 These experiences and others led me to my current position as an Assistant Director, Research Assistant Professor, and Entrepreneurship Fellow at the Center for Entrepreneurship at the University of Nebraska.
 I teach a practicum in entrepreneurship and consult dozens of startups each year.
 Each semester brings with it a new set of industries to understand, markets to research, and problems to help solve.
 Our center also serves faculty, staff, and community members, so I spend a fair amount of time consulting non-students on their businesses.

 I am board member for Pawlytics, a Delaware B Corp specializing in software that streamlines animal rescue operations and health records management, and Lincoln Calling, a 501(c)3 non-profit music festival and live music streaming platform.
 I was formerly on the board of 89.3 KZUM Radio, one of the oldest and most beloved community radio stations in the nation.

-When not working, I am a photographer and musician and I've toured the country with my bands, ecorche, The Ghost Runners, and Laughing Falcon.
-I founded and co-produce an annual music showcase called Nebraska Exposed that takes place on East 6th Street during South by Southwest in Austin, Texas.
+When not working, I am a musician and I've toured the country with my bands, ecorche, The Ghost Runners, and Laughing Falcon.
+I founded and co-produce an annual music showcase called Nebraska Exposed that takes place on East 6th Street during South by Southwest in Austin, Texas .

-I'm a photographer for hire and I specialize in live music, event, and landscape photos.
-You can see my photo portfolio at my business page, theruleofthirds.com.
-I co-owned a photo gallery and studio called SIX-16 at Parrish Studios in Lincoln, Nebraska with local photographer extraordinaire, Shannon Claire.
+I've always loved photography and I've occasionally turned that into a side business.
+I specialize in live music, street, and landscape photos and you can see my work at my other website, theruleofthirds.com.
+I co-owned a photo gallery and studio called SIX-16 at Parrish Studios with my friend and photographer extraordinaire, Shannon Claire.